datatocare/datatocare-ANONYMOUS/setup/readme.md

 Text file that contains regex cleaning SQL scripts.
 Each line corresponds to a different script.
 This file is used by standardize.py.

 * **mapping_inputevents_itemid_parent.csv** :
-CSV File that contains the mappings from clean to generic drugs labels for their unification.
+CSV File that contains the mappings from clean to generic drugs labels for enhanced unification.